Logiase/stm32-rustup/README.EN.md

 - crates
 - rust-analyzer

+> NOTE: bug fixed.
+Use latest version, at least `0.2.441`.
-> NOTE: there is a bug in the newest version of `rust-analyzer`,
+> there is a bug in the newest version of `rust-analyzer`,
 > which can NOT parse macro properly, before the bug fixed,
 > please use version `0.2.400` instead.
 >